-Punjabi concern over the RSS in India #2 Q22021 In line with the Board's recommendation in case 2020-004-IG-UA, the company should restore human review and access to a human appeals process to pre-pandemic levels as soon as possible while fully protecting the health of Facebook's staff and contractors.
-Enforcement Comprehensive Meta reported implementation or described as work Meta already does but did not publish information to demonstrate implementation Punjabi concern over the RSS in India #3 Q22021 Facebook should improve its transparency reporting to increase public information on error rates by making this information viewable by country and language for each Community Standard.
+Punjabi concern about RSS in India #2 In line with the Board's recommendation in case 2020-004-IG-UA, the company should restore human review and access to a human appeals process to pre-pandemic Enforcement levels as soon as possible while fully protecting the health of Facebook's staff and contractors.
+Comprehensive Meta reported implementation or described as work Meta already does but did not publish information to demonstrate implementation Punjabi concern about RSS in India #3 Facebook should improve its transparency reporting to increase public information on error rates by making this information viewable by country and language for each Community Standard.
 The Board underscores that more detailed transparency reports will help the public spot areas where errors are more common, including potential specific impacts on minority groups, and alert Facebook to correct them.
-Transparency Somewhat Comprehensive Progress reported
+Somewhat Comprehensive Progress reported